brichards21/calendar-project/index.md

 real schedule.
 More specifically, at the end of each day, I made a schedule of the tasks that I intended to do the next day, and when I intended to do them.
-Then, during the days, I would record what I actually did in a separate scheudule.
+Then, during the days, I would record what I actually did in a separate schedule.

 At the end of this two week period, I collected my data for wrangling and analysis.